MichalKarbownik/falcon-docs/docs/falcon-client/data-management.md

 Falcon comes with a few pre-defined queries and mutations when you create a project with [`create-falcon-app`](getting-started/installation.md#create-falcon-app).
 These are primarily from our [`@deity/falcon-front-kit`](https://github.com/deity-io/falcon/tree/master/packages/falcon-front-kit) package and can be of great use when starting out with an eCommerce application with an integrated blog.

-A pattern you will see quite a bit in our included (but optional) components is to create a custom `Query` component with the query added as a default prop.
+Something you will see in our optional components is a custom `Query` component with the query added as a default prop.
+This can come in handy if you use the same query in multiple files.

 ```jsx
 export class CustomerQuery extends Query {